Tuanpluss02/Landing-Page/README.md

 # Software Engineering Landing Page

 Welcome to the Team Seven landing lage project!
-This is a project developed by Team Seven for the course "Software Engineering" at the Post and Telecommunications Institute of Technology (PTIT) in Ha Noi, Viet Nam.
+This is a project developed by `Team Seven` for the course `Software Engineering` at the `Post and Telecommunications Institute of Technology (PTIT)` in Ha Noi, Viet Nam.

-The Software Engineering Landing Page is a website designed to showcase our team's project, Pro Chat.
+The Software Engineering Landing Page is a website designed to showcase our team's project, `Pro Chat`.
 The website provides information about the project, including its features and technologies used, as well as a link to the application itself.

 ## Getting Started